-9 SMS Marketing Tools to Know
+9 SMS Marketing Tools and Services to Know

 Brands use text message marketing for several reasons — to create an additional customer support channel, provide an extra way for customers to make a purchase, and alert subscribers to new products, deals or company announcements.